seedstack/seedstack/README.md

 # Logo

-SeedStack logo is available in various sizes and format in the [assets/logo subdirectory](../../tree/master/assets/logo) of this repository.
+SeedStack logo is available in various sizes and formats in the [assets/logo subdirectory](../../tree/master/assets/logo) of this repository.
 The logo is copyrighted by "The SeedStack Authors".
 Please ask us the permission before any use of the logo.